 International Comic/Manga Schools Contest 2020:

 This is a manga, comic and illustration contest open to students worldwide.
 Winners are eligible for cash prizes, digital creation software, pen tablets, and chances to be featured in media publications.
-Entries must be for all ages.
+Entries must be for appropriate for all ages.

 Online Video Contests: A great resource for all kinds of contests involving video.
 Many with cash prizes!
 The Yale 2020 Environment 360 Video Contest encourages the videographer to make an ingenious video, get a reward, & save some green!
 The Stay Home, Go Big: Open Call Video Project encourages people to recreate their favorite scenes & moments from movies & TV shows.

 Write the World Contest: Every month is a new writing challenge.
 This month is poetry (as April is Poetry Month).
 The winning entrant receives $100, and the runner-up and best peer-reviewer receive $50.

 Bulwer Lytton Fiction Contest: Just for fun...
 The Bulwer-Lytton Fiction Contest is a "whimsical literary competition that challenges entrants to compose opening sentences to the worst of all possible novels."
 The "official deadline" is April 15th but the "actual deadline" is June 30th.